WEBSITE UNDER CONSTRUCTION - BETA VERSION, PAGES STILL MISSING!

 In fact, "nothing" sensations are also sensations!!!
 So a few possibilities - you can have a play with words and see to what extent you are able to match them to the actual sensations.
 A few suggestions:

-If you suffer from this degree of dissociation, self-help techniques are unlikely to get you very far, and the general rule is that more professional help is needed - would be ideal if it is available.
-But nevertheless it is worth pursuing the following exercises, just allowing a few minutes several times a day : XXXEXERCISES Even if you don't feel any kind of response, the fact that you are interested will start to inform your sensory system and something might begin to change.
+If you suffer from this degree of dissociation for substantial parts of the day, then self-help techniques are unlikely to get you very far, and the general rule is that more professional help is needed - would be ideal if it is available.
+Nevertheless it is worth pursuing the following exercises, just allowing a few minutes several times a day.
+Even if you don't feel any kind of response, the fact that you are interested will start to inform your sensory system and something might begin to change.
 Small gains are worth a lot.

 However, whatever you focus on becomes the dominant theme for your body.
 Your cognitive attention determines how your body gears itself up to respond to the world.
 So if you focus on "activated", hyperaroused, fearful or adrenalin-filled sensations for any substantial length of time - this will tend to magnify your body's fear and preparedness for fight-flight.
 If you focus on dissociative or despairing or grief-filled states for any substantial length of time - they will tend to increase, and this will also tend to increase any dissociation.
 And conversely- if you pay more attention to resourced sensations then the body will become more resourced and resilient.

-This important topic is covered in depth elsewhere (LINKXXX), and will be re-visited many times during the practical exercises because of the nuanced approach that has to be cultivated.
+This important topic is covered in depth elsewhere, and will be re-visited many times during the practical exercises because of the nuanced approach that has to be cultivated.

 In particular, if you have any kind of mindfulness, focussing or meditation practice you will have honed your capacity to attend to your body.
 Meaning that - where you place your attention will have more effect.

-I have worked with many meditators and mindfulness practitioners who have accidentally dug a hole for themselves by treating all sensations as equal, and then (with no strategy to exercise discrimination of focus) being pulled into unhelpful states.
+In this sense, meditation skills are something of a two-edged sword.
+As skill and mental penetration increases, the mind and your attention have to be used with increasingly deliberate gentleness, restraint, discrimination and clarity.
+I have worked with many meditators and mindfulness practitioners.
+Most have no problems, but a few have accidentally dug a hole for themselves by treating all sensations as equal and consequently being pulled into the loudest somatic or emotional noise.
+Then (with no strategy to exercise discrimination of focus) being pulled into unhelpful states that take over ("flood") and then may also collapse.
 Meditation, mindfulness and focussing are all excellent practices and skills worth developing - indeed, the practical exercises presented here are grounded in them.
 But the instructions I provide for discriminatory awareness are really important pieces of information that make these practices safer and give you the skills and knowledge to take control if necessary.

 Your body needs to know it is safe.
 Safety for your body equates to the ability to respond - which always one way or another involves movement (engaging muscles, tendons, ligaments).